jainudi48/SendEmail/README.md

 3. 1st of every month, one should receive email with a list of all the birthdays and service deliveries in this month.
 4. send reminder 1 day ago for birthdays and service deliveries.

+# Future Changes
+1. Remove birth year from all the emails
+2. In drafted email, add the date of joining/birth so manager has more visibility around the dates (without year for birthdays)

 # Bug
 1. Flags are not resetting to false at the year end.
 Logic:
   a.
 Reset flags for service delivery and birthday at year end.
   b.
 If anyone's wishing date lies in 1st week of the year then advance wishing logic should be rechecked.